apache/celix/docker/celix-builder/README.md

  - `docker build -t celix-base .`

-# How to create a docker image using Celix
+# How to create a celix based docker image

 Run (in the Celix root src dir):
  - `mkdir build`